use.computer

 Reservation

 A reservation is a contract for N Mac minis for X hours.
-You pay up front ($0.25/hr × N × X).
-Activation binds physical Mac mini IPs to your reservation and mints a mk_live_* API key.
+You pay up front ($0.15/hr × N × X).
+Activation binds physical Mac mini IPs to your reservation.
+Your account API key starts with uc_live_* and is managed in Settings.

 Warm pool (macOS)